 But the hard part is actually the dry waste segregation and collection.
 For example, in my family, little pieces of plastic wind up in our compost soil (usually the snipped off corners of milk and curd packets).
 I suspect since our indoor compost bin is in the kitchen and the other waste bins are in the hallway, it’s too much effort to keep moving back and forth.
 This just means I need to sift through the waste and make sure it’s separated before I take it to the kambha pot outside.

 Once we have our dry waste segregated into plastic, paper, and glass & metal I need to take it to the dry waste collection dealer.
 At first I thought this meant a scrap dealer so I went to the one closest to my house to see if he’d take my trash.
 Unfortunately, he only takes newspapers, which we have already been giving him for years.

 In order to figure out where to take the dry waste for recycling you need to consult your municipality’s website.
 The BBMP in Bangalore has a fairly easy-to-manage site where you can find out exactly which places you can take it to.
-(See here for a report on some problems with BBMP waste management overall.)
-Each pin code should have its own.
+First you need to know what your ward number is and if that’s the case go to I Change My City and enter your neighbourhood into the search bar and you’ll get your ward number.
+Then you can go to the BBMP website and select the proper ward for your area to find your Dry Waste Collection Centre.
+Each ward should have its own.
 There seem to be 3 such places in my neighbourhood alone.
 You drop it off and they even seem to do the segregation.
 But you should be kind to these workers and make sure your trash is clean and rinsed before you hand it over.